DAOrayaki/DAOrayaki-Bounty/README.md

 In order to successfully claim your bounty, you need to pay attention to the following points:

-1.Your github account needs to be bound to the hacklink account 2.You have already claimed the task in the bounty page of hacklink 3.In the comment of the pull request you submitted, you need to indicate the corresponding issue number.
+1. Your github account needs to be bound to the hacklink account
+2. You have already claimed the task in the bounty page of hacklink
+3. In the comment of the pull request you submitted, you need to indicate the corresponding issue number.
 For example, if you submit a result for an issue with Issue Id of 7, the comment of the pull request must be (#7)
-4.Only submit the results of one issue at one time.
+4. Only submit the results of one issue at one time.
 If multiple tasks are completed, please submit them in multiple times.

 <b>When submitting a task, please update the corresponding task record file</b>, see the file content for the specific format.